life00/awecron.sh/README.md

 ### How to use?

  * clone the repo
+ * delete all hidden directories
- * change the environment variables in `main.sh`
+ * change the configurable environment variables in `main.sh`
- * duplicate the template directory in the repo
- * configure the cronjob config as you wish
+ * configure the cronjob inside of template directory as you wish
+ * make sure permissions are set securely to prevent privilege escalation
  * run main.sh as root like a daemon

 ### Files